 Considering they are not particularly stiff and are incredibly light, the Oracles are relatively confidence-boosting at speed.

 There is minimal tip flutter, and they manage to coast through variable terrain without bucking their rider too much.
-For those skiers who love high-speed carve turns on groomers, consider the Head Great Joys or the Rossignol Soul 7 HD W instead.
+For those skiers who love high-speed carve turns on groomers, consider the Head Great Joys, the Kastle FX 95 HP or the Rossignol Soul 7 HD W instead.

 For a relatively soft ski, the Oracle 88 is suprisingly stable underfoot.

 The Oracles are a bit too gooey to really bend and arc with poise at higher velocities.
-However, they are a tad burlier than the K2 FulLuvit or the Atomic Vantage WMN 95 C when you put the pedal to the metal.
-Their edge hold in the steeps was better than we expected, but still, nothing impressive compared to the Volkl Auras.
+However, they are a tad burlier than the K2 FulLuvit when you put the pedal to the metal, and they don't have the propensity to slip out of line like the Black Crows Camox Birdie.
+Their edge hold in the steeps was better than we expected, but still, nothing impressive compared to the Kastle FX 95 HP.
 Some of our taller testers also felt the 169cm length wasn't quite enough ski to feel powerful at speed, and wished Icelantic made these in another length up.

 We felt confident going fast and taking risks on the Icelantics!